Getting Started | Motion Detection | Proxy Support | Troubleshooting

 - If you are connecting to more than one camera and would like the thumbnail order to be the same every time you connect you can specify the sort order by selecting a different Thumbnail Sort Order Index for each camera.

-- The Auto-Config Router checkbox should only be checked if you are having problems connecting to your iCamSource when your iOS (iPhone, iPod touch, or iPad) or Android device is connected via EDGE/3G/4G/LTE or a different WiFi network, but you are able to connect via the same local WiFi network.
+- The Auto-Config Router checkbox should only be checked if you are having problems connecting to your iCamSource when your iOS (iPhone, iPod touch, or iPad) or Android device running iCam is connected via EDGE/3G/4G/LTE or a different WiFi network, but you are able to connect via the same local WiFi network.
 Please refer to the iCam Troubleshooting section for more information.

 - The AutoStart checkbox simulates the automatic clicking of the Start button when the iCamSource application is launched.
 Launching the iCamSource with the AutoStart checkbox checked will also automatically hide the iCamSource Preferences window.
 Simply click on the iCamSource icon in the menu bar (Mac OS X) or system tray (Windows) near the clock to un-hide the window:

 |Mac OS X||Windows|

 To automatically launch the iCamSource when your computer is restarted or you login, simply add the iCamSource to the list of System Preferences > Accounts > Login Items (Mac OS X) or copy the iCamSource shortcut to the Startup folder in your Start Menu (Windows).

 - The Motion Detection and Schedule tabs are covered in the Motion Detection section.